Azure-Samples/azure-python-labs/4-postgres-citus/README.md

     FOR VALUES IN ('2021-04-30');

 ```
-Now that the schema is ready, we can focus on deciding the right distribution starategy to shard tables accross nodes on Citus cluster to gain maximum performance.
+Now that the schema is ready, we can focus on deciding the right distribution strategy to shard tables accross nodes on Citus cluster and data ingestion.

 | Sr. | Table Type        | Description |
 |-----|-------------------|-------------|